luni64/EncSim/readme.md

 - [API](#api)

 ## Library Description
-EncSim is a library for the PJRC Teensy ARM boards (T3.0 - T3.6).
+EncSim is a library for the PJRC Teensy ARM boards (T3.0 - T3.6, T4.0, T4.1).
 It can be used for testing the performance of encoder libraries and/or hardware in a manual or automated test environment.
 It generates a quadrature signal which simulates optical or mechanical incremental [encoders](https://en.wikipedia.org/wiki/Rotary_encoder#Incremental_rotary_encoder).
 You can adjust the **direction**, **count rate** and the **phase** of the generated signal.
 For simulating mechanical encoders you can add  random [**contact bouncing**](https://en.wikipedia.org/wiki/Switch#Contact_bounce) (aka chatter) peaks to the signal.
 EncSym uses [TeensyDelay](https://github.com/luni64/TeensyDelay) for generation of the random bounce peaks.

 ### Key Features
 - Easy to use interface to control signal generation with a serial terminal.
-- Count rate adjustable from 1Hz up to 1.4 MHz.
+- Count frequency adjustable.
 - Signal phase adjustable from 90° (standard) to 10°.
 - Bouncing:
   - Total bounce time adjustable.